 Should I cash out a 31 year whole life insurance policy?

 I had a $50,000 whole life insurance policy purchased for me when I was born, 31 years ago.
-I pay $250/yr in premiums.
-I have no dependants and am not married and live paycheck to paycheck.
+I pay $250 per year in premiums.
+I have no dependents and am not married, and live paycheck to paycheck.
 I am wondering if this is still a worthwhile investment?

 Answers | 1

-Think of the policy as a vehicle for providing “working capital” which, if handled in a deft way, can keep on working.
+Think of the policy as a vehicle for providing "working capital" which, if handled deftly, can keep on working.
 Use some of the cash from the loan to pay the next premium, which is quite low.

 Hope that helps.